Skip to main content

 HVAC System Performance

 As demonstrated by simplified energy modeling, the TSPR of a proposed building design must be greater than the TSPR of a baseline building design to comply.
 The baseline system configuration used to represent energy use can be customized to meet any desired level of performance.
 Washington State’s new energy code uses cycling air source heat pumps with a DOAS with heat recovery as the baseline system (WSEC 2018).
 The denominator representing energy use can be customized to meet any policy goal.
 Site energy use, source energy, energy cost, and CO2 emissions are all valid metrics.
 Washington State uses carbon emissions in the denominator to promote the states policy goal of zero carbon emissions from buildings.
-A tool created by PNNL to implement Washington State's new TSPR requirement can be found here.
+A tool has been created by PNNL to implement Washington State's new TSPR requirement.

 Other TSPR Resources